 It depends on when you want to go.
 For treks in December, January and March, you can get away with 5-7 weeks in advance.
 For treks in April, October and November, 8-10 weeks is okay.
-For busier months though, you really want to plan ahead.
+But for busier months, you really want to plan ahead.
 Treks in May or September should be booked about 3-4 months in advance, and if you want to walk it in June, July or August, allow about 5-6 months for the permit to go through.

 How much does it cost?

-Put away that wallet – your permit is already included in the cost of your tour.
+Put away that wallet – your permit is already included in the cost of your trip.